agrc/gis.utah.gov/data/google-imagery-license-signup/index.md

 AGRC who will have a master set of the raw imagery files.
 <a href="{{ "/downloads/Diverging-Diamond-Interchange-Google-Imagery.png" | prepend: site.baseurl }}"><img src="{{ "/images/Diverging-Diamond-Interchange-Google-Imagery-800x227.png" | prepend: site.baseurl }}" alt="" title="Click to enlarge" width="800" height="227" class="" /></a>

-**Sign Up Information**
+**Sign Up Information:**
-AGRC is now ready to provide access to the licensed imagery services.
 Each qualified entity will need to complete an <a href="https://docs.google.com/a/utah.gov/forms/d/18FnT2fdg7nrA9xZYKUYV5UvxG0GO9w9DNFfeNG1D4TU/viewform"><strong>Organizational Usage Agreement</strong></a>
 to access the imagery.
 The Agreement covers terms of the license and important informational items that should be communicated.
 Spend some time with the fine print within the Agreement as it is important that everyone understand the details, including, but not limited to the importance of understanding datum transformation.